theCampel/theCampel/README.md

 | Check out my website [here](https://www.leocamacho.co)!

 ### About Me:
-  - I ***co-founded*** my University's [AI](https://leocamacho.co/AI) Society, [EdinburghAI](https://leocamacho.co/EdinburghAI), where I'm currently ***President***.
+  - I ***co-founded*** my University's AI society, [EdinburghAI](https://www.edinburghai.org), where I'm currently ***President***.
+  - I love a good hackathon.
+Two notable ones:
+      - We built, launched and sold a company [in 20 hours](https://x.com/LeoCamacho43/status/2001997999367721068).
+      - We built a realtime [speech-to-whiteboard](https://www.youtube.com/watch?v=7tANdJDI4sg).
-  - I'm an active member of [EUFS](https://leocamacho.co/EUFS), a society that builds [Self-driving cars](https://leocamacho.co/Autonomous-Vehicles) race cars from scratch.
-I'm currently trying to use [Machine Learning](https://leocamacho.co/) to optimise the global path around the race track.
+  - Previously in [EUFS](https://leocamacho.co/EUFS), a society that builds [Self-driving cars](https://leocamacho.co/Autonomous-Vehicles) race cars from scratch.
+Did R&D into to using [RL](https://leocamacho.co/) to optimise the global path around the race track.
-  - This past summer, I interned at JPMorganChase as a [software engineer](https://leocamacho.co/)!

 ### Recent Experience:
-- Winners of _[Formula Student](https://www.imeche.org/events/formula-student) Silverstone 2023_.
-I co-presented case studies on _Racial Bias in AVs_, _Japan's Readiness for SAE4_ and _business cases for Autonomous Buses aiding transport poverty_, which won us that category of FS.
-- In Summer 2023, I interned at **JPMorgan Chase** as a software engineer.
-I learned how to build at scale with AWS.
-- I interned at [ITUS Secure Technologies](https://itus-tech.com/), a Cybersecurity startup that aided the recovery of cybercrime victims, as well as general security managed services.
-- I spent a research internship at [NeuroConcise](https://www.neuroconcise.co.uk/).
-We developed a discreet EEG that allowed Locked-In patients to communicate with previously incommunicable patients.
+- I was an AI Engineer Intern at [V7 Labs](https://www.v7labs.com).
+Built:
+    - Excel Q&A, ask any Excel question and it responds with citations
+    - Automated LLM Benchmarking
+    - Made AI agents that made other AI agents.
+The langgraph for this was a b*tch.
+    - Much more.
+Lots of love to the cracked team x
+- Lots of hackathons.
+Won @ Optiver, Google, sold a company @ Project Europe x Lovable, went viral @ OpenAI x Tech Europe and loads more.
+Some of them are on my [LinkedIn](https://www.linkedin.com/in/leo-camacho/)
+- Surfing.
+I love it and can't recommend it enough.

 ### Fancy a chat?